Multilattice graphs and perfect domination: Ternary multilattice graphs

 The graph $[[\emptyset]]$ resulting from the union of the $1+6+9=16$ tersquares constructed so far, will be referred to as the 2-{\it hive} $[[\emptyset]]$.
 The {\it central tersquare} $[\emptyset]$ of $[[\emptyset]]$ shares just one triangle with each of the six subcentral tercubes and just one vertex with each of the nine corner tersquares.
 The tersquare $[\emptyset]$, given as a subgraph at the center of Figure 2, also results in the representation at the lower-right quarter of Table I by identifying the quadruple of vertices labelled 22, as well as each pair of vertices labelled 20, 21, 02 and 12.

 The construction above continues with the iterative glueing of tersquares along {\it free} triangles, namely those triangles along which glueing of a new continuing tersquare was not already performed.
-In the limit of feasible glueings, a total compound graph$\Gamma_2$ of tersquares, glued in pairs of adjacent tersquares along corresponding triangles, results in an infinite locally finite graph, the {\it ternary square compound} graph $\Gamma_2$, that we also call {\it ternary non-lattice superlattice graph}.
+In the limit of feasible glueings, a total compound graph$\Gamma_2$ of tersquares, glued in pairs of adjacent tersquares along corresponding triangles, results in an infinite locally finite graph, the {\it ternary square compound} graph $\Gamma_2$, that we also call {\it ternary non-lattice multilattice graph}.
 Notation for all tersquares and triangles of $\Gamma_2$, continuing the notation of the 16 tersquares and their triangles above, is completed below.
-The word ``superlattice" here corresponds to the fact that, even though $\Gamma_2$ is not a lattice graph itself, it restricts to lattice graphs when restricted to binary square compound graphs, as in Remark~\ref{ter} by puncturing all elements bearing a single value of $F_3$.
+The word ``multilattice" here corresponds to the fact that, even though $\Gamma_n$ is not a lattice graph itself, it is such that each of its binary $n$-cubes is contained in a unique maximal lattice of $\Gamma_n$.

 Three subgraphs of $\Gamma_2$ are represented in Table I, containing just one 4-cycle (of the 9 in $Q_2^3$) per participating (but not totally shown) glued tersquare.
 This yields 9 sub-lattice types in $\Gamma_2$ (one per 4-cycle of $Q_2^3$, three partially shown in Table I), each isomorphic to $\Lambda_2$.
 Thus, $\Gamma_2$ is a superset of each of the copies of $\Lambda_2$ generated by some 4-cycle of $\Gamma_2$.
 We further specify $\Gamma_2$ after presenting a non-isolated PDS in $[[\emptyset]]$ (Theorem~\ref{6c}).